Booking Terms and Conditions

 13. Photographs and Marketing – Photographs taken on our events may be used on our website, social media pages or other promotional material.
-If you do not wish to be photographed by AFS Mountaineering, please inform the leader.
+If you do not wish to be photographed by AFS Mountaineering, please inform the instructor as well as tick the appropriate box on the booking form.
 We cannot be responsible for other people on an event taking pictures and posting them on their social media pages, but if you do not want to be photographed by them please ask people to be respectful of this.
 AFS Mountaineering does not believe in regularly sending out emails or newsletters.
 It annoys us as people when we receive them and are forever having to unsubscribe from emails that we never signed up to.
 Most of our marketing is done via our Twitter and Facebook Pages and you are welcome to like/follow us (Search AFS Mountaineering on Facebook or @afsmountains on Twitter).
 Our website also includes all of the set trips and courses that we are running.

 14. Personal possessions – You may leave dry clothes or footwear in our vehicle to change into after the event, however this is at your own risk.
 We take no liability for loss or damage to your equipment or clothing that you bring with you on our activities.

 15. Additional Terms and Conditions relating to wilderness camping treks – All wilderness camping events are self-contained.
 The group carries everything it needs (tents, sleeping bags, food, cooking equipment and fuel, etc.), and you will be expected to carry your fair share.
 There are no washing or toilet facilities (with the exception of one or two particular bothies) for the duration of the event, other than what we arrange ourselves.
-The leader is not the sherpa, porter or cook.
+The instructor is not the sherpa, porter or cook.
 Advice on what food to bring can be given before any event.
-For wilderness camping treks, Wayfayrer or similar ready-cooked meals can be provided with a minimum of two weeks notice (breakfast and evening meal).
-Any special dietary requirements must be made at the time of booking, the company cannot accept responsibility for not being able to deliver special dietary needs at short notice.
+You are responsible for bringing your own food but if you are unsure or want any advice then please just get in touch and we'll be happy to advise.

 16. Permits – It is your responsibility to obtain any permits required for any additional activities you wish to undertake whilst on one of our events (e.g. fishing).